BawdyAnarchist/quBSD/Future_Development.md

 		-(r)esolve value (for stuff like ip auto)
 	- Double check on things that are positional items vs if they should be options
 	- chk_isinteger [-l lower_bound] [-u "upper_bound"].
 You have a lot of integer checks.

-qb-ephm - Clone from zroot too.
-Tricky, because of "reclone_zroot" operation at start_jail
+	- connect_client_to_gateway ; uses a lot of dumb switches and repeat code
+	- reclone_zroot probably needs to be optimized.
+Maybe not.
+Seems okay

 qb-update - Update rootjails, create snapshots

 qb-backup (already created in $ubin)
 	- cron to run on both sides of source and dest, with ssh hostname, to automate backups

+qb-stat
+	- I like my hardcode setup, but columns sorting and even a generalized setup file might be better
+	- Also the ability to choose which columns are displayed
+	- You should use background colors for heavy RAM and CPU usage (yellow/red).
+Maybe disk as well

 ### GENERAL / BEST PRACTICES / CLEANUP

-GRAMMAR and NOMENCLATURE
-	- ${JAILS_ZFS} should probably be ROOT_Z and maybe also then ZUSR_Z.
-Also M_ROOT instead of M_JAILS
+GENERAL GUIDELINES, and maybe later double checks
+	- Attempt to make scripts more robust and account for user error, when it makes sense to do so.
+	- Try to use more redirects, tee's, and also try the 'wait' command for scripts that appear to hang (but are actually finished).
 	- PARAMETERS should be CAPS when refering to the generic PARAM; lowercase when refering to a specific value

-FUNCTIONS THAT NEED CLEANED UP AND REVIEWED STILL
-	- connect_client_to_gateway ; uses a lot of dumb switches and repeat code
-	- reclone_zroot probably needs to be optimized.
-Maybe not.
-Seems okay
-	- monitor_startstop is on hold and not looking great.

-Try to use more redirects, tee's, and also try the 'wait' command for scripts that appear to hang (but are actually finished).

 Cycle all scripts through shellcheck again.
 	- local variables are fine for FreeBSD